David Ellefson says it's "fucking pathetic" that Dave Mustaine is “still bitching” about getting kicked out of Metallica

 “And it’s like, ‘You know what?
 Fix your shit and move on.’
 And that’s how I’ve chosen to deal with it: fix your shit and move on.”

-Since his dismissal from Megadeth, Ellefson formed a new band called The Lucid, who released a self-titled album in October 2021.
+Since his dismissal from Megadeth, Ellefson formed a new band called The Lucid, who released a self-titled album in October 2021 and an EP, ‘Saddle Up And Ride’, this year.

 Last year, the ex-Megadeth bassist spoke out about being fired from the band, saying that “you find out who your friends are”.